 What is Demand Forecasting in the Supply Chain

 Demand forecasting in supply chain management refers to the process of planning or predicting the demand of materials to ensure you can deliver the right products and in the right quantities to satisfy customer demand without creating a surplus.
+Forecast error can result in creating a surplus, which is both wasteful and costly.

-Why is Demand Forecasting Important in the Supply Chain
+Why is Forecasting Demand Important in the Supply Chain

 Demand forecasting is important to the supply chain because it is the process by which the strategic and operational strategies are devised.
-Think of it as the underlying hypothesis for strategic business activities and the starting point for most supply chain processes, like raw material planning, purchasing, inbound logistics, and manufacturing.
+Think of it as the underlying hypothesis for strategic business activities and the starting point for most supply chain processes, like raw material planning, purchasing, inbound logistics, cash flow, and manufacturing.

 How Does Demand Forecasting Work

-We’ve thrown a lot of information at you very quickly but demand forecasting is little more than the use of sales data from the past to determine consumer demand in the future.
+We’ve thrown a lot of information at you very quickly but sales forecasting is little more than the use of sales data from the past to determine consumer demand in the future.
 The process can be broken down into qualitative and quantitative forecasting, both of which rely on different resources and data sets to extrapolate useful sales data.

 The quantitative forecasting method is used when there is existing historical sales data on specific products and a pre-established demand.
 It requires the use of mathematical formulations and data sets like financial reports, sales, revenue figures, and website analytics.